ben-j-c/TopDownGame/README.md

 # How to play
 Game Instructions:

+How to play:
+1. Hit 'l' (lower case L) with the main window focused
+	- mouse on the main window controls direction of fire
+	- left click is shoot
+	- 'w','a','s', and 'd' controls movement
+	- hit 'q' to toggle weapons

 Creating a map:
 1.  left click to place down triangles (every third click will add the triangle to the map geometry)
 	- If the clock is close enough to a previous vertex, the previous vertex will be referenced (even works on the same triangle)
 2.  hit 'k' to enable pathing graph; left click now places points; every even click will in addition to placing a point, place an edge conecting n to n-1
 	- If the click is close enough to a previous point, a new point will not be created and the previous point will be referenced
+	- Ensure every node is fully connected (i.e. you can get from any node to any other node)
 3.  hit 'l' to start the game
 	- 'w','a','s', and 'd' controls movement
 	- hit 'q' to toggle weapons

 Saving/Loading a map:
-1. In the mapping/graphin mode hit 'm' to open the "save/load" dialog.
+1. In the mapping/graphing mode hit 'm' to open the "save/load" dialog.
 2. Type the exact name of the map folder in the space provided.
 3. Hit "save" or "load" button depending on your need.
 	-  Hitting "save" will overwrite any map with the same name.

 # Videos
 Mapping demo and gameplay: